Deinonychosauria: Claw function

 One of the best-known features of deinonychosaurs is the presence of an enlarged and strongly curved "sickle claw" on a hyper-extendible second toe, modified to hold the sickle claw clear of the ground when walking.
 While this characteristic claw and its associated modifications to the anatomy of the foot (such as a shortened metatarsus in eudromaeosaurs) had been known since the mid-20th century, their possible functions were the subject mainly of speculation, and few actual studies were published.
 Initial speculation regarded the claws as slashing implements used to disembowel large prey.
 In this scenario, the shortened upper foot would serve as an anchor point for powerful tendons to improve kicking ability.
-However, subsequent studies of the actual claw shape showed that the underside of the claw was only weakly keeled and would not have been an effective cutting instrument.
+Subsequent studies of the actual claw shape showed that the underside of the claw was only weakly keeled, however, and would not have been an effective cutting instrument.
 Instead, it appeared to be more of a hooking implement.
 Manning et al. suggested in 2006 that the claws were similar to crampons and were used for climbing, and in the case of larger species or individuals, climbing up the flanks of very large prey.

 A larger study of deinonychosaur claw function, published in 2011 by Fowler and colleagues, concluded that the earlier study by Manning and colleagues was correct and that the "sickle claws" of deinonychosaurs would have been ineffective as cutting weapons.
 They compared the claw and overall foot anatomy of various deinonychosaurs with modern birds to shed light on their actual function.
 Fowler and colleagues showed that many modern predatory birds also have enlarged claws on the second toes.
 In modern raptors, these claws are used to help grip and hold prey of sizes smaller than or equal to the predator, while the birds use their body weight to pin their prey to the ground and eat it alive.
 Fowler and colleagues suggested that this behavior is entirely consistent with the anatomy of advanced deinonychosaurs like Deinonychus, which had slightly opposing first toes and strong tendons in the toes and foot.
 This makes it likely that advanced dromaeosaurids also used their claws to puncture and grip their prey to aid in pinning it to the ground, while using shallow wing beats and tail movements to stabilize themselves.
-Other lines of evidence for this behavior include teeth which had large, hooked serrations only on the back edge (useful in pulling flesh upward rather than slicing it) and large claws on the wings (for greater maneuvering of prey while mantling it with the wings).
+Other lines of evidence for this behavior include teeth that had large, hooked serrations only on the back edge (useful in pulling flesh upward rather than slicing it) and large claws on the wings (for greater maneuvering of prey while mantling it with the wings).

 In more primitive dromaeosaurids and in troodontids, the feet were not as specialized and the claws were not as large or as hooked.
 Additionally, the toe joints allowed more range of motion than the simple up-down movements of advanced dromaeosaurids.
 This makes it likely that these species specialized in smaller prey that could be pinned using only the inner toes, not requiring the feet to be as strong or sturdy.